Things You Should Know About CIS (Construction Industry Scheme)

 Payment Statement – Contractors must give a statement to each subcontractor that a deduction has been made from his payments, either done once a month to cover all payments or for each payment, and this must be issued within 14 days of the end of the month in which the payment was made.
 Statements can be in any format as long as they contain the necessary information.
 They are not required for subcontractors who are paid gross.

-Monthly Return – The contractor will submit a monthly return to HMRC that shows all subcontractors that payments have been made to, the amount paid and where net payments are made, the number of materials, and deductions.
+Monthly Return – The contractor will submit a monthly return to HMRC that shows all subcontractors that payments have been made, the amount paid and where net payments are made, the number of materials, and deductions.
 The return must be filed with HMRC within 14 days of the month-end, with nil returns made if there were no payments in the month.
 There are penalties for filing returns late.
 There is no annual return required under the new CIS.

 Real-Time Information (RTI)